Craving some comfort food? Bollitos de Maíz (Boiled Cornmeal Dumplings) is a comfort dish can be served as a side dish or in our beloved sancocho.

 Certainly not to the drunken sap who spent his days by the poolside bar, and carried away to his room each evening by the staff.

 I decided to make the most of it and worked every day.
 It’s the advantage of my job.
-I got some writing done and with a lovely view I must say.
+I got some writing done and with a lovely view, I must say.
 That is until a couple of duffers tried to assassinate me with a golf ball.
 I quickly moved my business inside.

 So my dear friend.
 Come visit us, we really love visitors.
 Really, we do.
 We are friendly, it’s in our nature.
 And please do get out, know the country a bit.
 We have so much to offer.
+Come eat the food you’ll never see at resorts.

 - 1 1/2 cups of medium grain corn meal